Washington Wizards 2025-26 NBA Betting Lines

 A change of scenery wasn’t immediately beneficial to the franchise.
 The Baltimore Bullets went seven years without finishing over .500, but that allowed the team to draft star players.
 They selected Earl ‘The Pearl’ Monroe as the No. 2 overall pick in the 1967 NBA Draft, and they followed that up by taking Wes Unseld, No. 2 in the 1968 NBA Draft.
 Monroe and Unseld immediately led the franchise to a 57-25 record in their first season together, and they went on to make the NBA Finals in 1971 and 1975.
 Unfortunately, they lost in both of those NBA Finals appearances.

 This franchise made another move during its halcyon years.
 The Bullets became the Capital Bullets in 1973 and then changed their name to the Washington Bullets the following year.
-They continued to be very competitive and then finally broke through in 1978.
-The Washington Bullets beat the Seattle Supersonics in a seven-game series to win the NBA Finals, thanks to Unseld and Elvin Hayes.
+They continued to be very competitive and finally broke through in 1978.
+Thanks to Unseld and Elvin Hayes, the Washington Bullets beat the Seattle Supersonics in a seven-game series to win the NBA Finals.
 They faced Seattle in a rematch the following year, but the Supersonics were too much.

-Washington has not advanced to the conference finals since that point.
-The franchise has won just five playoff series since 1979, and they haven’t won 50 or more games in a season since then, either.
-They changed their name to the Washington Wizards in 1997, but that’s about the only thing they have done of note.
-This has been an absolutely moribund franchise for over 40 years, and it doesn’t look like things are getting better any time soon.
+Washington has not advanced to the conference finals since 1979.
+The franchise has won just five playoff series since 1979, and it hasn’t won 50 or more games in a season since then, either.
+It changed its name to the Washington Wizards in 1997, but that’s about the only thing it has done of note.
+This has been an absolutely moribund franchise for over 40 years, and it doesn’t look like things are getting better anytime soon.

 NBA Teams